MohamadYusuf/WebRx-Site/docs/event-binding.md

 You should pass a JavaScript object in which the property names correspond to event names, and the values correspond to the function of your view-model that you want to bind to the event.

-When invoking an event-handler the binding will adjust *this* to point to your view-model and pass the event object as first argument.
+When invoking an event-handler the binding will adjust <code>this</code> to point to your view-model and pass the event object as first argument.

 <a class="next-topic" href="/docs/enabled-binding.html#start">Next: The Enabled-Binding</a>